Maheshweb/Apna-College/README.md

 # Apna-College

-while watching the git tutorial from Apna College Youtube
+while watching the git tutorial from Apna College's Youtube